Piderman/mattycollins.com.au/_posts/13-06-11-double-stranded-sass.md

 title: Double-stranded sass
 category : the-making-of
 excerpt: over-the-top sass
+tags :
+- sass
+- OOCSS
 ---
-I have been reading a lot of late about working on large projects and the many ways of developing so that CSS is doing more for you.
+I have been reading a lot of late about working on large projects and the many ways of developing so that the CSS is doing more for you.
 To paraphrase the internet <q>the less CSS you write, the less you need to debug</q>.
 I would like to share an approach that I use in my SASS.
 <!-- /intro -->

-[Harry Roberts](http://www.csswizardry.com) has been a great source for me during the projects.
-He wrote about [an OOCSS technique](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css/) for typography, I think the approach lends itself to abstractions in SASS as well.
+CSS Wizardry has been a great source of information for me during the projects.
+An article on [a OOCSS technique](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css/) for typography he wrote lends itself to abstractions in SASS as well.

 ##The Issue
 Sometimes I cannot decide what is best for an abstraction: using a mixin or a silent extender / placeholder.
-It can be pretty clear-cut: if only the values change, its a mixin; if it never changes then I will use a placeholder.
+While it can be pretty clear-cut: if only the values change, its a mixin; if it never changes then I will use a placeholder.

-Placeholder can get confusing though and have their weakness.
-In some cases fall victim to specificity wars, and if you are doing a responsive site you can through them out as they cannot be used in media queries (IMO, this is a <strong>good</strong> thing).
+Placeholders can get confusing though and have their weakness.
+In some cases they fall victim to specificity wars, and if you are doing a responsive site you can through them out as they cannot be used in media queries (IMO, this is a <strong>good</strong> thing).
 But alas, it feels wrong using a mixin without passing values to it, while the code lives in place it can lead to unnecessary bloat.

 ##How I do my SASS